svodnik/sfjs6/14-module-pattern-this/README.md

 ## Bonus Project (optional)

 - Complete [Firebase Web Codelab](https://codelabs.developers.google.com/codelabs/firebase-web/#0), a tutorial that guides you through building a web application with Firebase.
-This is a preview of what we'll be doing in class when we return from break.
+This is a preview of what we'll be doing in class next week.

 ## Prereading for next class: